portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 **Info Open APIs should**:
 - Publish kind of services that offer (catalog of services)
-- Allow filter companies depending services that offer
+- Allow filter companies depending on services that offer
 - Alow get information contact of a company (Name, email, phone, address, icon, etc)

 [see 'Organization' in schema.org](https://schema.org/Organization)